-As with most meditation apps, Calm is free to download.
-Some of the Calm’s options include the following:
+As with most meditation apps, Calm is free to download and its features include the following:

 Calm’s primary feature is its collection of guided meditations that are designed for beginners and advanced meditators alike.

 Tamara Levitt is Calm’s Head of Mindfulness and the instructor for the majority of the app’s meditations.

 Levitt draws her inspiration from over 25 years of study and practice of meditation traditions like Mindfulness meditation, Vipassana/Insight, Shambhala, Zen, and Theravada and Mahayana Buddhist teachings.

 She writes, produces, and instructs the majority of Calm’s meditation programming.